rasmussvala/Core-Keeper-MIDI-Keyboard/README.md

 # Core-Keeper-MIDI-Keyboard

 MIDI Keyboard input for Core Keeper Instruments.
-Original script created by Steam user Minihat.
+Original script created by **Steam user Minihat**.
 Improvements by me.

 ## Run script on your machine